joshuafairchild1/snake/README.md

 * The webpage can also be viewed [here](https://joshuafairchild1.github.io/snake/)

+* **A keyboard with functional left/right/up/down arrow keys is required to play the game**

 #### Known Bugs/Issues
-If the user tries to change the direction of the snake 2 (or more) times in <85 ms, the game resets.
+If the user tries to change the direction of the snake 2 (or more) times in <55 ms, the game resets.
-* Example: snake is moving right, user keys up, then right again (in <85 ms).
+* Example: snake is moving right, user keys up, then right again (in <55 ms).
 The game will then reload as if the snake hit itself/wall.

 #### Technologies Used